by Joey Ayoub

 Forty-nine years have passed since Hafez’s coup, nineteen years since Bashar took power, and eight years since the Syrian revolution started.
 In those eight years, multiple media outlets organically grew out of the wreckage and artists grabbed their brushes and musical instruments.
 The Syrian Prints Archive alone counts over 300 newspapers, the vast majority of which were created in 2011 or since.
 They seemed to have responded to a calling they did not know they had, a calling that was only whispered before 2011.
 ‘I know that I lost a lot, but at the same time, I gained a lot’.
 So goes the song ‘People’s Revolution‘ by the Syrian rap group-in-exile Refugees of Rap in 2015.
 The lessons learned in mass-organising and resistance under extreme duress will stay with them for the rest of their lives.
 Their own children might soon learn of the tactical mistakes made while also appreciating the many successes that the impossible revolution achieved.
 How long will it take for those seeds to grow?
 Don’t write Syrians off just yet.

-Sam Dagher will speak at a book launch of Assad or we Burn the Country at LSE on 21 January 2020.
-Free registration will open two weeks before, but subscribers to our mailing list will have early access.
+Sam Dagher spoke at a book launch of Assad or we Burn the Country at LSE on 21 January 2020, in conversation with the Centre’s Visiting Senior Fellow Ian Black.
+Listen to the podcast of the event here.